BKasin/club-websystem/README.md

     python manage.py runserver 0.0.0.0:8000

-If you want to test email features within your development environment, you can start Python's debug SMTP server and see the emails in the terminal without actually needing a working email server:

-    python -m smtpd -n -c DebuggingServer localhost:1025

-Then configure your settings file accordingly:

-    EMAIL_HOST = 'localhost'
-    EMAIL_PORT = 1025

 # Passwords

 For development purposes only, the django superuser is `root` with a password of `password123`.
 You can log into the main site or the /admin site using these credentials.
 To be consistent, use the same `password123` for any other accounts used for development.